Gismo1337/dev-to-clone/README.md

 text:'Lorem ipsum dolor sit amet consectetur adipisicing elit.' [string] title:'Top 10 React Native' [string]
 ```
-Feel free to add more dummy data with this pattern.
+Feel free to add more dummy documents with this pattern.

 ### 4) Start the Expo Server
 1. Open the project path in terminal.